selectel/terraform-provider-selectel/website/docs/r/domains_record_v1.html.markdown

 # selectel\_domains\_record\_v1

-~> **Note:** This is legacy resource.
-Using the `selectel_domains_rrset_v2` resource.
-They are not compatible.
-They utilize different API and created records live on different authoritative servers.
-Zone created in v2 API is entirely new zone, and not available via v1 api and vice versa.
+**WARNING**: This resource is applicable to DNS Hosting (legacy).
+We do not support and develop DNS Hosting (legacy), but domains and records created in DNS Hosting (legacy) continue to work until further notice.
+We recommend to transfer your data to DNS Hosting (actual).
+For more infomation about DNS Hosting (actual), see the [official Selectel documentation](https://docs.selectel.ru/networks-services/dns/about-dns/).
+To create records in DNS Hosting (actual) use the [selectel_domains_rrset_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/selectel_domains_rrset_v2) resource.

-Creates and manages a record in DNS Hosting using public API v1.
+Creates and manages a record in DNS Hosting (legacy) using public API v1.
 For more information about records, see the [official Selectel documentation](https://docs.selectel.ru/networks-services/dns/records/).

 ## Example usage